 by Dan Eskelson on Apr 30, 2012

-The most important major nutrients are nitrogen (N), phosphorus (P) and potassium (K).
+The most important major nutrients are nitrogen (N), phosphorus (P), and potassium (K).
 Plants require these nutrients in relatively large amounts, and these are the nutrients most likely to be deficient for plant growth.
-Other major nutrients, called secondary nutrients, are calcium (Ca), magnesium (Mg) and sulfur (S).
+Other major nutrients, called secondary nutrients, are calcium (Ca), magnesium (Mg), and sulfur (S).
 They are also required in relatively large amounts but are less likely to be deficient.
 Micronutrients are essential for plant growth, but plants require relatively small amounts of them.
-They include boron (B), copper (Cu), iron (Fe), manganese (Mn), molybdenum (Mo) and zinc (Zn).
+They include boron (B), copper (Cu), iron (Fe), manganese (Mn), molybdenum (Mo), and zinc (Zn).
 These elements may also be referred to as minor or trace elements.

 The debate continues to rage over which form of fertilizer is better, synthetic or natural.
 Proponents of synthetic fertilizers claim that all the essential elements can be supplied in greater quantity and at less cost than their natural counterparts.
-Proponents of the natural, or organic fertilizers counter that indeed the synthetic fertilizers supply the chemical forms of the essential nutrients, but these materials, actually derived from crude oil, lack the necessary beneficial soil microorganisms that help to break down the nutrients into plant available forms.
-It's also been pointed out that the common overuse of chemical fertilizers has resulted in the buildup of harmful salts in the soil, excessive tissue growth resulting in weak plants susceptible to disease and insects, reduced drought tolerance and increased dependence on foreign oil.
+Proponents of natural or organic fertilizers counter that indeed synthetic fertilizers supply the chemical forms of the essential nutrients, but these materials, actually derived from crude oil, lack the necessary beneficial soil microorganisms that help to break down the nutrients into plant available forms.
+It's also been pointed out that the common overuse of chemical fertilizers has resulted in the buildup of harmful salts in the soil, excessive tissue growth resulting in weak plants susceptible to disease and insects, reduced drought tolerance, and increased dependence on foreign oil.

 The prepared products mentioned above should not be used as a substitute for general soil improvement.
 Bulk compost and manures should be used as soil amendments when planting new landscapes and when mulching established plantings.
 In addition to supplying essential nutrients, these materials will add to the store of beneficial organisms, increase soil humus and improve the structure of both clay and sandy soils.
-I've used natural fertilizers since the 1960's and have found no reason to do otherwise.
-It's good to know that I'm feeding my soil without any adverse effects to the environment.
+I've used natural fertilizers since the 1960s and have found no reason to do otherwise.
+It's good to know that I'm feeding my soil without any adverse effects on the environment.